 The recruitment process

-Once a vacancy closes, we have several stages of the recruitment process to go through before we offer employment.
+We have several stages of the recruitment process to go through before we offer employment.
 These stages are detailed below.

 Please note if you are applying for a job working with children, young people or adults at risk there are extra stages to those listed below.